pablodecm/phd_thesis/src/102_chapter_2.md

 ### Experimental Geometry

-Given the geometry of the detector, the coordinate system used is centred at centre of the nominal interaction point inside the detector.
+Given the geometry of the detector, the coordinate system used is centred at the nominal interaction point inside the detector.
 The $x$ axis point inwards towards the LHC ring origin, while the $y$ axis points vertically upward toward the terrestrial surface.
-The $z$ axis hence tangent to the beam line, increasing in the counter-clockwise direction when looking at the LHC ring from above.
+The $z$ axis is thus tangent to the beam line, increasing in the counter-clockwise direction when looking at the LHC ring from above.
 Given the expected symmetries for detection, spherical coordinates are a convenient representation, where $\phi$ is the